divinecuration/divinecuration.github.io/_posts/2021-07-29-marcuse-eros.md

 ### 6. Historical Limits of the Established Reality Principle

+Marcuse restates the core thrust of his analysis, namely that the current phase of repression as alienation has exceeded what's necessary for survival in the name of domination:

 > For [Freud's] metapsychology, it is not decisive whether the inhibitions are imposed by scarcity or by the hierarchical _distribution_ of scarcity, by the struggle for existence or by the interest of domination.
 And indeed the two factors---the phylogenetic-biological and the sociological---have grown together in the recorded history of civilization.
 But their union has long since become "unnatural"---and so has the oppressive "modification" of the pleasure principle by the reality principle.
 Freud's consistent denial of the possibility of an essential liberation of the former implies the assumption that scarcity is as permanent as domination---an assumption that seems to beg the question. [...]
 The historical possibility of a gradual decontrolling of the instinctual development must be taken seriously, perhaps even the historical _necessity_---if civilization is to progress to a higher stage of freedom. {% cite marcuse-eros -l 134 %}

 ### 7. Phantasy and Utopia

+In this chapter Marcuse hones in on Freud's own suggestion that the realm of imagination (phantasy) is the only one that escapes the reality principle and remains directly connected with the pleasure principle in some 'unalienated' way.
+In Marcuse's eyes, then, the realm of phantasy (and by extension, art) will play a central role in the revolution against the reality principle.

 > The recognition of phantasy (imagination) as a thought process with its own laws and truth values was not new in psychology and philosophy; Freud's original contribution lay in the attempt to show the genesis of this mode of thought and its essential connection with the pleasure principle. {% cite marcuse-eros -l 141 %}

 > The truths of imagination are first realized when phantasy itself takes form, when it creates a universe of perception and comprehension---a subjective and at the same time objective universe.
 This occurs in _art_.
-The analysis of the cognitive function of phantasy is thus led to aesthetics as the "science of beauty": behid the aesthetic form lies the repressed harmony of sensuousness and reason---the eternal protest against the organization of life by the logic of domination, the critique of the performance principle. {% cite marcuse-eros -l 144 %}
+The analysis of the cognitive function of phantasy is thus led to aesthetics as the "science of beauty": behind the aesthetic form lies the repressed harmony of sensuousness and reason---the eternal protest against the organization of life by the logic of domination, the critique of the performance principle. {% cite marcuse-eros -l 144 %}

+But the aesthetic function of art is not revolutionary in and of itself:

 > Since the awakening of the consciousness of freedom, there is no genuine work of art that does not reveal the archetypal content: the negation of unfreedom.
 We shall see later how this content came to assume the aesthetic form, governed by aesthetic principles.
 As aesthetic phenomenon, the critical function of art is self-defeating.
 The very commitment of art to form vitiates the negation of unfreedom in art.
 In order to be negated, unfreedom must be represented in the work of art with the semblance of reality.
 This element of semblance (show, _Schein_) necessarily subjects the represented reality to aesthetic standards and thus deprives it of its terror.
 Moreover, the form of the work of art invests the content with the qualities of enjoyment.
 Style, rhythm, meter introduce an aesthetic order which is itself pleasurable: it reconciles with the content.
 The aesthetic quality of enjoyment, even entertainment, has been inseparable from the essence of art, no matter how tragic, how uncompromising the work of art is.
 Aristotle's proposition on the cathartic effect of art epitomizes the dual function of art: both to oppose and to reconcile; both to recall the repressed and to repress it again---"purified."
 People can elevate themselves with the classics: they read and see and hear their own archetypes rebel, triumph, give up, or perish.
 And since all this is aesthetically formed, they can enjoy it---and forget it. {% cite marcuse-eros -l 144-145 %}

+This is Marcuse displaying his modernist credentials---it is only in its refusal of traditional form that art can play a truly revolutionary role (that it can truly negate unfreedom).
+This point is now made explicitly:

 > Still, within the limits of the aesthetic form, art expressed, although in an ambivalent manner, the return of the repressed image of liberation; art was opposition.
 At the present stage, in the period of total mobilization, even this highly ambivalent opposition seems no longer viable.
 Art survives only where it cancels itself, where it saves its substance by denying its traditional form and thereby denying reconciliation: where it becomes surrealistic and atonal.
 Otherwise, art shares the fate of all genuine human communication: it dies off. {% cite marcuse-eros -l 145 %}